The Proud Trust is now operating digitally, as we make significant changes to how we operate in this time of international concern.

 Dave “Murry” Murat hails from Levenshulme and is a delivery manager at an apprenticeship training provider in Manchester.
 He’s been active in the LGBT community for over 25 years and in his student days was elected as the first LGBT officer for his Poly – way back in 1990.
 In his spare time, he co-presents an LGBT radio show on ALLFM, and when he isn’t doing this he’s out on his bike trying to ride off the cakes that he likes to bake.
 But If it’s raining then he’s watching foreign language crime dramas and dreaming of living in France.

-Hebe is the lead worker for LGYM and Trafford and community fundraising.
-She also coordinates Creative Cafe In her space time, she enjoys hanging out with her cat and making sure she has space to be creative, drawing and experimenting with different materials.
+Hebe is the Youth Work Coordinator for our Manchester and Trafford LGBT+ youth groups.
+She also coordinates Creative Cafe.
+In her spare time, she enjoys hanging out with her cat and making sure she has space to be creative, drawing and experimenting with different materials.

-Kat Malin-August is a Chartered Management Accountant working within the charity sector as a Business Manager.
+Kat is a CIMA Qualified Chartered Management Accountant and experienced leader.
+She specialises in financial forecasting, business planning and contributing to strategic planning.
+Kat’s current role is working as a Finance Manager in Higher Education.
+Kat has an ethos of promoting good financial practice to staff of all levels.
+She is passionate about promoting equality, diversity and inclusion within the workplace.
 Kat moved to from Manchester to Edinburgh in 2018 but has continued her commitment to The Proud Trust and the work it achieves.
 Kat has been volunteering her finance skills to LGBT charities both local and national since 2013.
-In her spare time, Kat plays drums in two all-female rock bands, and travels Europe volunteering as a roller derby official.
+In her spare time, Kat plays drums in an all-female rock band, and travels Europe volunteering as a roller derby official.

 Hannah is a solicitor who helps her clients resolve family disputes and is particularly interested in helping them navigate the legal issues associated with creating families, such as surrogacy, donor-conception, co-parenting and adoption.
 She became a Trustee back in 2016 after coming to speak to the LGBT+ Centre staff about equal marriage.
 She later discovered that her brother-in-law was a big supporter of TPT after he attended a youth group at the Centre over 25 years ago.
 When Hannah is not at work she is busy chasing her toddler around the parks and soft-play centres of West Manchester.